FIWARE/tutorials.Step-by-Step/docs/xacml-access-rules.md

 To read information about a domain, and to explore further, make a request to the `authzforce-ce/domains/{{domain-id}}` endpoint.
-The following request obtains information about the `gQqnLOnIEeiBFQJCrBIBDA` domain, which has been generated using using a random key by an external Policy Adminstration Point in this case **Keyrock** has been used as the PAP, and pre-generated the rule sets.
+The following request obtains information about the `gQqnLOnIEeiBFQJCrBIBDA` domain, which has been generated using a random key by an external Policy Administration Point in this case **Keyrock** has been used as the PAP, and pre-generated the rule sets.

 #### 3 Request